hsmyc/hform-validator/README.md

 npm test
 ```

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines to get started.

 ## License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.